Code of Practice

 Other forms of insurance

-Notaries who see clients at their place of business should be aware of the need to have those premises adequately insured not only in terms of safeguarding equipment, clients’ files, records, and work in progress, but also to cover the necessary public liability insurance to safeguard employees and visitors to the premises.
+Notaries who see clients at their place of business should be aware of the need to have those premises adequately insured not only in terms of safeguarding equipment, clients’ files, records, and work in progress, but also to cover the necessary public liability insurance to safeguard staff and visitors to the premises.

 - Notaries hold current professional indemnity insurance, fidelity insurance and other appropriate insurance cover at an appropriate level at all times.